hotkit/rask/DESIGN.md

 ## Create directory packet `0x91` ##

 * 96 bits -- time.
 The priority of the directory.
 * variable -- tenant name.
+* variable -- directory name.
+Relative to the tenant.

+## Move inode out `0x93` ##

+* 96 bits -- time.
+The priority of the directory.
+* variable -- tenant name.